alinakazzaa/SQ-handbook/README.md

 To define TDD, follow these steps:

-1. Add a test for piece of functionality
+1. Add a test for a piece of functionality
-2. Run test and see if it fails
+2. Run the test and see if it fails
 3. Refactor code & re-run
 4. If passes, implement functionality

-Code must be refactored until the point of error free execution.
-See diagram below for a representation of the TDD flow:
+Code must be refactored until the point of error-free execution.
+See the diagram below for a representation of the TDD flow:

 ![TDD How to](/resources/diagrams/tdd-diagram.png)